zx900930/miholess/README.md

 - **Installation Failure / Script Quits Without Logs**: If the installation one-liner fails immediately or provides no output, double-check that you are running PowerShell as Administrator and have a stable internet connection.
 - **"Security policy stopped it from running" or parsing errors**: Ensure you are using the exact one-liner provided in the "Recommended (Simple One-liner for fresh install)" section.
 - **"Script must be run with Administrator privileges"**: Ensure you open PowerShell by right-clicking its icon and selecting "Run as administrator".
+- **NSSM not found / "Cannot bind argument to parameter 'Path'" for NSSM**: Ensure `nssm.exe` is correctly placed in the `Windows/nssm/` folder within your repository and committed.
+The installer downloads it directly from your repo's raw link.
 - **Mihomo not running / Service restarting**:
   - Check `Get-Service MiholessService` status.
 If stopped, try `Start-Service MiholessService`.
   - Crucially, check `C:\ProgramData\miholess\mihomo.log` for direct errors from Mihomo itself.